 by Michael Garrett

 The Magic Lantern Marionette Theater, under the direction of Monique Grund, has been quietly performing iconic fairy and folk tales for young children in San Francisco for over 20 years.
 The San Francisco Waldorf School’s gifted kindergarten teachers and their many friends have created stunningly beautiful stage presentations of classic fairy tales from Grimm and new stories based on Native American, Chinese, South American and African folklore.
-To make the Magic Lantern’s presentations more relevant for children who live at the edge of the sea, Monique dreamed for years of creating a story that takes place under water.
-On Sunday, September 22, The Mermaid Princess makes her debut in Dakin Hall at the San Francisco Waldorf School with performances at 9:30am and 11:00am.
+To make the Magic Lantern’s presentations more relevant for children who live at the edge of the sea, Monique dreamed for years of creating a story that takes place under the sea.
+On Sunday, September 22, The Princess Mermaid made her debut in Dakin Hall at San Francisco Waldorf School.

-The drama of The Mermaid Princess involves an abduction.
-A fearsome octopus, captivated by the Mermaid Princess’ singing, abducts her, and keeps her prisoner in his secret cave.
+The drama of The Princess Mermaid involves an abduction.
+A fearsome octopus, captivated by the Princess Mermaid’s singing, abducts her, and keeps her prisoner in his secret cave.
 How the tale is resolved offers a pedagogical lesson for the young viewers about sharing and fellowship.

 The Magic Lantern Theater presents stories accompanied by music, lighting, song and sound effects.
 The many characters in these fables- the King and Queen, the Woodcutter and Witch, Good Children and Not So Good, Prince and Mermaid Princess are all individuals, but the children recognize parts of each character within themselves as well.
 Sometimes they’re Kings, kind and wise, but other times they’re more like the Foolish Brother or the Cruel Sister.
 The moral movement of the tale charts an interior map that can be used to navigate conflicts that arise in the children’s daily business of growing up.